tlahin/roger_skyline_1/README.md

   `sudo a2enconf ssl-params`.

   At this point, the site and the necessary modules are enabled.
-We should check to make sure that there are no syntax errors in our files.
+You should check to make sure that there are no syntax errors in our files.
 Do this by typing:

   `sudo apache2ctl configtest`.